 In addition, from 1 July 2021 upon importation of goods irrespective of the value of the consignment (EU) VAT is payable.
-Until 1 July 2021 there existed a VAT exemption for goods of low value (€ 22 value limit).
+There is no VAT exemption for goods of low value.

 The new rules for e-commerce also hold a business liable for the VAT payment on products which are sold to consumers via a platform, in the situation where the platform plays an 'active part' in the purchase and delivery.
 Examples here are the additional facilitation of orders and the financial transaction.
 Simply bringing supply and demand together digitally is not sufficient to be classed as playing an active part.